Artist in residence

 What will I need to produce?

-The research and final piece should be inspired by any aspect of the library at Bower Ashton.
-The final work can take any form such as an item of printed matter, an object or artefact or installation that can be displayed in one of the library vitrines or in our Library Gallery.
+The research and final piece should be inspired by any aspect of the Library at Bower Ashton.
+The final work can take any form such as an item of printed matter, an object, artefact or installation.
+The only limitation is that it must be able to be displayed in one of the library vitrines or the Library Gallery.

 When will the project run?